jh2946/angular-workshop-init/README.md

 ```

 Save ALL files, view browser, click "About" in the navbar, then click "To-do List".
 We now have two pages!

+Close VSCode, go to File Explorer, name your folder "My First Angular Project" and drag it onto your desktop (optional)